 Soil nailing is an earth retention technique using grouted tension-resisting steel or fibreglass reinforced nails and can be employed for permanent or temporary support.

-A trained and experienced ground stabilisation team is needed to execute a reliable soil nailing project.
-Using a collaboration of techniques and materials, the team must evaluate the ground pressure and assess which nails and materials are required for differing kinds of terrain.
+Fully trained and experienced ground stabilisation crews are needed to correctly execute soil nailing projects.
+A collaboration of techniques and materials is required to evaluate the ground pressure (nail/grout to the ground) and assessing which nails and materials are the most suitable for different types of terrain.

-We have used extensive 3D modelling in the past to avoid conflicts between soil nails and other earth retention systems.
-This is a crucial step for complex projects that involve the use of multiple techniques including anchors and soil nails, ensuring the ultimate safety of buried utilities.
+Care should be exercised when applying the system underneath an existing structure.
+GSS has used extensive 3D modeling to avoid conflicts between soil nails and other earth retention systems on complex projects that involve the use of multiple techniques and to ensure the safety of buried utilities.